NuttapolCha/lod-workshop-go/README.md

 2. The `productName` is exist within the shop and has enough quantity.

 After making purchase, the person's money and shop's product quantity must be updated.
+The function return true if the person successfully purchase the products, otherwise return false.

 ### Constraints

+1. You cannot modify the fields of the structs.
-- In case `productName` exists within the shop, it is guaranteed to be unique within a shelf.
+2. In case `productName` exists within the shop, it is guaranteed to be unique within a shelf.

 ### Submission